 Native Distribution: Manitoba east to Nova Scotia, south to Florida, west to Texas, and north to North Dakota and Montana.

 Larval Host: Silver-spotted Skipper (Epargyreus clarus), Northern Cloudywing (Thorybes pylades)

 Butterflies and Moths of North America (BAMONA)

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations: